Home of Canada’s only Floating Pub and Restaurant!

 Protection Island has a history of coal mining, with an active mine on the island from the late 1800s until 1938.
 Formerly known as Douglas Island, after James Douglas the first Governor of Vancouver Island and British Columbia, it was renamed Protection Island in 1960.

-Today there are around 350 full time residents on Protection Island, many of whom work or go to school in town and commute by boat, ferry, or kayak every day.
+Today there are roughly 350 full-time residents on Protection Island, many of whom work or go to school in town and commute by boat, ferry, or kayak every day.